 There are several programs available to federal student loan borrowers looking for help with repayment.
 It’s important to know how each option stacks up against the others.

-Popular student loan repayment plans with the Department of Education include Income-Based Repayment (IBR), Pay As You Earn (PAYE) and Revised Pay As You Earn (REPAYE) plans.
-While it hasn’t been finalized, borrowers might have access to a New IDR plan under the Biden administration.
+Popular student loan income-driven repayment plans (IDR) with the U.S. Department of Education include Income-Based Repayment (IBR), Pay As You Earn (PAYE), and Saving on a Valuable Education (SAVE), which used to be called Revised Pay As You Earn (REPAYE).

 What are the key differences between each program, and how do you determine which is right for you?
 Here’s what you need to know.

-Here’s a quick comparison of each income-driven repayment (IDR) plans main benefits:
+Here's a quick comparison of each income-driven repayment plan's main benefits:

 Note that there’s an additional repayment plan: Income-Contingent Repayment (ICR).
 This plan’s payments are based on the lesser of either 20% of your discretionary income or what you’d pay with fixed payments over 12 years.
 ICR forgiveness requires 25 years of payment.

-For the purposes of this comparison, we’ll focus on IBR, PAYE and REPAYE plans.
+For the purposes of this comparison, we'll focus on IBR, PAYE and SAVE plans.

 Let’s do some hypothetical loan simulator case studies for some of the occupations I see with large debt loads using our free Student Loan Calculator.